roytang/blog/content/replies/2013/12/ceddsx9/index.md

 - Philippines
 ---

-How are you pronouncing it?\n\nTry saying something like "hanging".
+How are you pronouncing it?

+Try saying something like "hanging".
 Now remove the "ha".
 Then replace the "ing" with" "ayon"\n